 Diana Vreeland.
 Style Genius

-After resigning from Harper’s Bazaar in 1963 over a salary dispute and being passed over for a promotion, the empress of fashion sashayed over to Vogue magazine to become their editor-in-chief.
-Diana continued to discover and develop talent during her tenure at Vogue with the mini skirt, model Twiggy, and Youthquaker model Edie Sedgwick.
+After resigning from Harper’s Bazaar in 1963 over a salary dispute and being passed over for a promotion, the fashion empress sashayed to Vogue magazine to become its editor-in-chief.
+Diana continued to discover and develop talent while at Vogue with the mini-skirt Twiggy and Youthquaker model Edie Sedgwick.
 Vreeland also helped introduce Diane von Furstenberg’s wrap dress to the world in 1972.

 Diana Vreeland 1970 letter to then Princess Egon Furstenberg, AKA Diane Von Furstenberg regarding her newly created wrap dress.

-In 1971, Vreeland was fired for extravagant spending, moving on to become a consultant to the Costume Institute of the Metropolitan Museum of Art in New York City.
-She is credited for organizing around 12 exhibitions during her career at the museum.
+In 1971, Vreeland was fired for extravagant spending.
+She then became a consultant to the Costume Institute of the Metropolitan Museum of Art in New York City.
+During her career at the museum, she is credited with organizing around 12 exhibitions.

 Diana Vreeland, Style Genius